Ethnic groups of Argentina: Amerindians

 Regarding the indigenous peoples of Argentina, the Constitution of the Argentine nation in its article 17 says:

 "Recognise the ethnic and cultural pre-existence of indigenous peoples.

 Guarantee respect for their identity and the right to a bilingual and intercultural education; recognise the legal status of their communities, and the communal possession and ownership of the lands they traditionally occupy; and regulate the provision of others suitable and sufficient for human development; none of them shall be alienable, transferable or subject to liens or encumbrances.
 Ensure their participation in the management of their natural resources and other interests affecting them.
 The provinces may exercise these powers concurrently".

 Some provinces in Argentina have indigenous languages as official languages, for example the Corrientes Province has Guarani as an official language and the Jujuy Province has Quechua and Aymara as official languages.

 Some of the fathers of Argentina's independence wanted that the new independent state to be governed by indigenous monarchy.
 The Inca plan of 1816 proposed that United Provinces of the Río de la Plata (Present Argentina) should be a monarchy, led by a descendant of the Inca.
 Juan Bautista Túpac Amaru (half-brother of Túpac Amaru II) was proposed as monarch.
 This proposal was supported by notable figures such as Manuel Belgrano, José de San Martín and Martín Miguel de Güemes.
 The Congress of Tucumán finally decided to reject the Inca's plan, creating instead a republican, centralist state.

 Mapuche

+"The Pine Forests of Nahuelbuta", a work by Claude Gay depicting the Pehuenche people harvesting Araucaria pine nuts in the Andes.

 The Mapuche (from the Mapudungún Mapuche autonym) are the largest indigenous people in the Southern Cone, inhabiting central and southern Chile and part of Argentina.